json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 There is currently limited support for translating JSON Schema into code.
 However there is ongoing discussion for an official [JSON Schema code generation vocabulary](https://github.com/json-schema-org/vocab-idl).
 Please feel free to read up and join in on the effort there.

+Currently, the class name is derived from the `title` keyword.
+There is an open issue in the repository above to discuss using this keyword.
+It's currently leaning toward the vocabulary defining a custom keyword, but as nothing has been decided yet, `title` is used here for now.

 ### Custom objects

 Generating for custom objects is the real power behind code generation.
 Being able to read a schema produced by some other developer (e.g. from an OpenAPI document) and automatically create types can save developers a lot of time.

-This library generates custom types for schemas that declare an `object` type and include `title` (for a type name) and `properties` without `additionalProperties`.
+This library generates custom types for schemas that declare an `object` type and include `title` and `properties` without `additionalProperties`.
 It will also automatically generate types found nested in the schema.
 For example

 ```json
 {